November 2024

 Asset Classes

-Cash provides attractive yields as the yield curve remains inverted and offers liquidity should market opportunities arise.
+Despite recent shift downward on the back of Fed easing, cash still provides attractive yields and offers liquidity should market opportunities arise.

 Equities